-2.6 Amenity
+5.40.2.6 Amenity

-- To ensure a high level of amenity for the residents and other users of the site and surrounding areas. - To ensure that the use of the property and all associated ancillary activities does not unreasonably impact on the amenity of the surrounding area in relation to traffic generation, off-site parking, excessive noise, odour or light spill, visual impacts and disturbance from servicing requirements and staff and visitor movements.
+- To ensure a high level of amenity for the residents and other users of the site and surrounding areas - To ensure that the use of the property and all associated ancillary activities does not unreasonably impact on the amenity of the surrounding area in relation to traffic generation, off-site parking, excessive noise, odour or light spill, visual impacts and disturbance from servicing requirements and staff and visitor movements

-- Consistency with the requirements of SEPP 65 and the Residential Flat Design Code. - Non-residential spaces should be designed to take advantage of the foreshore location and where possible, provide for views to the water. - Any tourist accommodation and non-residential uses should have separate pedestrian entries to the residential component and be designed to ensure that an appropriate level of amenity (particularly acoustic amenity) is provided to residents.
+- a Consistency with the requirements of SEPP 65 and the Apartment Design Guide. - b Non-residential spaces should be designed to take advantage of the foreshore location and where possible, provide for views to the water. - c Any tourist accommodation and non-residential uses should have separate pedestrian entries to the residential component and be designed to ensure that an appropriate level of amenity (particularly acoustic amenity) is provided to residents.